farhadfarahanii/Predicting_Subreddit_Based_on_ML_-Models/README.md

 ### Datasets

-The raw datasets (apple and samsung) are provided from AppleWatch and GalaxyWatch subreddits in www.reddit.com through using Pushshift's API, which were about 3500 rows in 98 columns for each data set.
-Each raw dataset were used in EDA part for cleaning and exploring data and the number of columns were reduced to only 5 (feature engineered columns included).
-Among above datasets, there is a final clean dataset which is the combined of mentioned datasets.
-Final datset were used for making models.
-The data dictionary contains all features, provided and engineered, that were used for EDA and making models.
-In the following you could find datasets and the main varibales descriptions:
+The project involved two raw datasets obtained from the AppleWatch and Galaxy Watch subreddits on www.reddit.com using Pushshift's API.
+Each dataset contained approximately 3,500 rows and 98 columns.
+During the exploratory data analysis (EDA) phase, the datasets underwent cleaning and data exploration.
+The number of columns was reduced to 5, including feature-engineered columns.
+The final clean dataset was created by combining the cleaned datasets for further analysis and model development.

 * [`apple.csv`](./data/apple.csv)
 * [`samsung.csv`](./data/samsung.csv)